-PB HLTH 207 Transforming the Food System: From Agroecology to Population Health is held every fall and taught by Kristine Madsen, Associate Professor in the Joint Medical Program/Public Health Nutrition.
+PB HLTH 207 Transforming the Food System: From Agroecology to Population Health is held every fall and taught by Kristine Madsen, Professor in the Joint Medical Program/Public Health Nutrition.
 The course is conducted as a weekly seminar with guest lectures by UC Berkeley's preeminent food systems scholars and other experts in the field.
 It takes a solutions-oriented approach to addressing the pressing problems in current food systems through strategies used by the disciplines of agroecology, policy, law, public health, and business in working to improve food systems and apply their varied approaches to real-world case studies.
 Through weekly readings, discussions, and problem-solving sessions with Berkeley's leading food systems experts, students will gain a broad understanding of food systems and the leverage points that can be targeted to improve the health of people and the planet.

-The Fall 2022 core course will be held on Thursdays, 2-5pm, for in-person instruction (pending latest public health guidelines).
+The Fall 2023 core course will be held on Thursdays, 5-8pm, for in-person instruction (pending latest public health guidelines).
 It will be taught by Kristen Madsen, Professor at the School of Public Health.
-Look for class # 29919 in the Class Schedule (http://guide.berkeley.edu/graduate/degree-programs/food-systems/classes.berkeley.edu) or CalCentral's schedule of classes.
+Look for class # 30173 in the Class Schedule (https://classes.berkeley.edu/content/2023-fall-pbhlth-207-001-sem-001/) or CalCentral's schedule of classes.